kodekloudhub/community-faq/docs/playgrounds.md

 # Why can't I?

 The majority of questions we handle on the forums are questions like "*Why can't I do X on this playground?*", normally in relation to the cloud playgrounds.
+These playgrounds have *limited* functionality and *restricted* access, i.e. it's not like you signed up for your own cloud account where you have full admin rights to do anything.

 There are 3 main reasons